Skip to main content

 2. Copy the unique URL provided

-3. Configure this URL as your webhook endpoint in Endatix by adding it to your appsettings.Development.json:
+3. Configure this URL as your webhook endpoint (either at tenant or form level)

 {